katiehuangx/Portfolio-Guide/README.md

 Hi there! 🙋🏻‍♀️

-Welcome to my Portfolio Guide where I provide a walkthrough of all my Data Analytics projects and courses.
+Welcome to my Portfolio Guide where I provide a all my Data Analytics projects and courses.

+Feel free to chat with me on [LinkedIn](https://www.linkedin.com/in/katiehuangx/) about my projects!

 ## 📚 Table of Contents